curl/curl/docs/cmdline-opts/write-out.md

 ## `url_effective`
 The URL that was fetched last.
 This is most meaningful if you have told curl to follow location: headers.

+## `xfer_id`
+The numerical identifier of the last transfer done. -1 if no transfer has been started yet for the handle.
+The transfer id is unique among all transfers performed using the same connection cache.
+(Added in 8.2.0)